yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

     Generated the kubeconfig file: /tmp/yugabyte-platform-universe-management.conf
     ```

-3. Use this generated `kubeconfig` file as the `kubeconfig` in the Yugabyte Platform Kuberentes provider configuration.
+3. Use this generated `kubeconfig` file as the `kubeconfig` in the Yugabyte Platform Kubernetes provider configuration.

 ## Configure Kubernetes credentials